 Nevertheless, it may become necessary for you to raise the rent on a good tenant.
-Rising property taxes, maintenance expenses and market conditions may mean you’re no longer able to make a profit renting out your property at its current rate.
+Rising property taxes, maintenance expenses and market conditions may mean you’re not able to make a profit renting out your property at its current rate.
 Determining when it’s appropriate to raise rents, and by how much, often requires extensive research and forethought.

-When to raise the rent
+When to raise the rent on your existing tenants

-Determining if it’s an appropriate time to raise the rent of one of your units is a challenging endeavor.
+Determining if it’s an appropriate time to raise the rent of one of your units is a challenging endeavour.
 Here are a few steps to follow to help you decide if you need to raise the rents at your investment property.

 Firstly, you’ll need to determine the market value of your rental units.
-Consider the cost of similarly sized and finished units in your building’s neighborhood, and even on its block.
+Consider the cost of similarly sized and finished units in your building’s neighbourhood, and even on its block.
 It’s important to ensure your rental rates are comparable to—if not lower than—the market average.
-There are also software tools you can use to help determine current market value.
+There are also software tools you can use to help determine the current market value.
 If your rental rates are significantly lower than others in the area, it may be time to raise them.

-How to raise the rent
+How to raise the rent your tenants pay

 If, after analyzing your expenses, market trends and considering your relationship with the tenant in question, you feel it’s necessary to levy a rent increase, you should go about it very carefully.
 Navigating a rent increase with tact and caution will help you maintain your relationship with the tenant, and reduce the likelihood of upsetting them.

 The first and most important thing to pay attention to before raising rents is your local housing laws and regulations.
 Many municipal housing authorities impose strict rules on how often landlords can raise local rents, and by how much.
-Additionally, there are often legally binding guidelines dictating how much notice is necessary before a rent increase is levied.
+Additionally, there are legally binding guidelines dictating how much notice is necessary before a rent increase is levied.
 It’s important to have a comprehensive knowledge of local regulations in your area before sending off rent increase notices.

 Next, you’ll have to calculate the amount of the rent increase.
-This will be determined primarily by local laws, but also by the growth of your financial burden as an owner.
+This will be determined by local laws, but also by the growth of your financial burden as an owner.
 Raising the rent by 5 to 10 percent is typical.